App47/blackberry-agent/README.md

 Then type `ant`.
 This will produce a series of Blackberry specific files in `target/dist` -- .cod, .jad, .cso -- these are the files you'll ultimately deploy to a device.
 What's more, there will be a .jar file in the `target/dist` directory that you can import into your IDE (i.e. Eclipse) so as to facilitate compilation.

+## Sample App

+See our (Sample Blackberry App)[https://github.com/App47/blackberry-agent-example] for more details on how to use the App47 Blackberry Agent.

 # License